Call us: 0800 347 257

 If you make an enquiry by email, we will keep a record of our correspondence.

-We use cookies on our website that collects information about how you use our website.
-See below for more information about the cookies we use.
+We use cookies on our website that collect information about how you use our website.
 You can disable cookies in your browser, but this may affect your experience with our website.

 • Analytics – to track which pages are visited, to help us identify the most popular areas of our website.
 The information we access is aggregated and we cannot identify individual visitors.

-• Function – identify and facilitate participants to log into the members areas of our website.
+• Function – identify and facilitate participants to log into the participant only areas of our website.

 Collection

-When you make an enquiry or a complaint to us about a financial services provider that is a participant of our scheme, we will collect:
+When you make an enquiry or a complaint about a financial services provider that is a participant, we will collect the following information:

-• Identifying and contact details (such as name, address, phone number, email address), as well as details of any authorised representatives (people acting on your behalf or supporting you)
+• Identifying and contact details (such as name, address, phone number, and email address), and details of any authorised representatives (people acting on your behalf or supporting you)

-• Details of your complaint, including your financial services and financial service provider, details of your interactions with the provider, and any unique identifier (such as customer number or loan reference number) used by your provider to identify you
+• Details of your enquiry or complaint, including the financial service provider (the participant), details of your interactions with the participant, and any unique identifier (such as customer number or loan reference number) used by the participant to identify you.

-• Financial information (such as your loan or investment details), to provide context to the complaint and help us to facilitate a resolution or make a decision on your complaint
+• Financial information (such as your loan or investment details) to provide context to your enquiry or complaint.

-• Details of other people involved in the complaint, including individuals contacted or corresponded with at the participant, their contact details, and their actions
+• Details of other people involved in your complaint, including individuals contacted or corresponded with at the participant, their contact details, and their actions.

 Use and disclosure

-If you are making a complaint about a participant, we will use the information you provide and we collect from the participant to facilitate a resolution, and/or to make a decision on your complaint.
-This will be done in accordance with the our scheme’s terms of reference.
+If you make a complaint about a participant, we will use the information you give us and we will collect information from the participant so we can facilitate a resolution to your complaint or to decide it.
+This will be done in accordance with our rules, known as our terms of reference.

-We use aggregated information to report on the performance of our scheme and may provide participants with trends, insights, and common concerns raised by complainants.
+We use aggregated information to report on the performance of our service and may provide participants, industry bodies, consumer groups, and government authorities with trends, insights, and common concerns raised by consumers.
 We only use demographic information for statistics and reporting purposes.

-• Government and regulatory authorities, where required or authorised by law.
+• government authorities, including regulators and law enforcement agencies, where required or authorised by law.

 We will take all reasonable steps to ensure third parties protect your personal information with the same care and respect we do.